manuelbieh/react-book/basics/excursus-es2015+.md

 string.endsWith(value);
 ```

-In each of these a boolean value is returned by the function, meaning either `true` or `false`.
+In each of these, a boolean value is returned by the function — meaning either `true` or `false`.
 If I want to test whether the string `Example` contains the word `egg`, I can check for it like this:

 ```
 'Example'.includes('egg')